kuma35/thinking-forth-translate/chapter8.rst

        1000.00 280 BILL TECHNITECH

     ...
 One word for each situation.
-The dictionary is making the decision.\medskip
+The dictionary is making the decision.

 This notion pervades Forth itself.
 To add a pair of single-length numbers we use the command ``+``.
 To add a pair of double-length numbers we